 The discount airline revolution is hardly limited to the United States.
 The arrival of Ireland-based Ryanair and British easyJet changed the face of European air travel in much the same way that Southwest and JetBlue have done stateside.
-With new airlines now proliferating in the South Pacific and Asia, the rise of discounters is a global phenomenon.
-We've put together a list of the best-known and most reliable international discount airlines -- but before we get to those, here are a few tips to help you get around the world for minimal cost and hassle.
+With new airlines now proliferating in the South Pacific and Asia, the rise of low-cost carriers is a global phenomenon.
+We've put together a list of the best-known and most reliable international discount airlines -- as well as a few tips to help you get around the world for minimal cost and hassle.

-1. Particularly for newer airlines, route maps may change with some frequency.
+1. Particularly for newer airlines, route maps can change with some frequency.
 Keep tabs on new routes and changes on each airline's website.

-2. For those discounters that do not issue seat assignments, expect a slightly less orderly "line" at the gate than you might find in the U.S., on Southwest for example.
-The European character's less stringent premium on personal space can create something more akin to a soccer mob crush than a proper "queue."
+2. For discounters that do not issue seat assignments, expect a slightly less orderly "line" at the gate than you might find in the U.S. (picture the boarding process on Southwest, for example).
+Many other countries place less of a premium on personal space, which can create something more akin to a soccer mob crush than a proper "queue."

-3. As in the U.S., many international discounters fly to and from small alternate airports.
-If you are not familiar with overseas airport codes and names, do your homework so your connections, lodgings, and transport to and from the airport go smoothly.
+3. Many international discounters fly to and from small alternate airports instead of major hubs.
+If you are not familiar with overseas airport codes and names, do your homework so your connections, accommodations and transport to and from the airport go smoothly.

-4. Especially at larger airports, discounters can sometimes host gates located in nooks and crannies of the airport.
-If you are flying into a large airport on a major airline to connect to a discounter flight, check out the airport map to get a sense of how far it might be to your gate, and how to get there using airport transport systems (monorail, buses, etc).
+4. Especially at larger airports, discounters sometimes have gates located in nooks and crannies of the airport.
+If you are flying into a large airport on a major airline to connect to a discounter flight, check out the airport map to get a sense of how far it might be to your gate and how to get there using airport transport systems (monorail, buses, etc).

 5. Not all discount airlines are shoestring operations; carriers such as easyJet and Ryanair make healthy profits.
 However, you should be aware of the financial condition of your chosen airline when purchasing tickets, especially in the fast-growing Asian market, where a shakeout is predicted by many analysts.